Office parties: do you know your responsibilities? | CFIB

 - Provide taxi vouchers for guests or alternative means of transport.

-- Be mindful of the weather conditions and be prepared to take proactive steps to accommodate your employee such as hotel accommodation in case of a severe snow storm.
+- Be mindful of the weather conditions and be prepared to take proactive steps to accommodate your employees in a hotel or similar accommodation in case of a severe snowstorm.

 - Monitor your employees as they are leaving the function.
 Should an employee be inebriated, you should take their keys and arrange for accommodation or a taxi home.

-- If an employee refuses to cooperate with you contact the spouse or a family member to come pick them up.
-If the intoxicated employee insists, you must contact the police.
+- If an employee refuses to cooperate with you contact their spouse or a family member to come pick them up.
+If the intoxicated employee insists on driving, you must contact the police.

-Before hosting your next business social event, make sure to review these recommendations, to help ensure that employees will have a safe night and mitigate the risk of a lawsuit.
+Before hosting your next business social event, review these recommendations with your employees to help ensure that everyone has a safe night and to mitigate the risk of a lawsuit.